florian-h05/webrtc-sip-gw/README.md

 ### Requirements

 TLS certificate and private key are required at:

 - certificate: `/etc/ssl/fullchain.pem`
 - private key: `/etc/ssl/privkey.pem`

 The provided [docker-compose file](/docker-compose.yml) helps you with mounting those.

 The domain of the SIP server is "hard-coded" to `fritz.box`.

 ### Ports

-SIP over (unsecured) WebSocket is exposed on TCP port 8090.
+SIP over WebSocket is exposed on TCP ports 8090 (unsecured) and 4443 (secured).
-SIP over secured WebSocket is exposed on TCP port 4443.
+Additionally, UDP ports 23400-23500 are exposed by rtpengine.

-Additionally, UDP ports 23400-23500 are exposed for some other communication.
+If you use any firewall, these ports need to be open!

 ## Container Setup Guide